 V. Teacher continually monitors student progress and adjusts instruction to optimize individual student learning.

-A. Teacher uses effective assessment practices that allow the teacher and students to monitor learning.
+A. Teacher uses effective and balanced assessment practices that allow the teacher and students to monitor learning.

 B. Teacher uses assessment data before, during, and after instruction to monitor understanding and to adjust instruction.

 VI.Teacher grading practices reflect evidence of student learning.